December 15, 2008

 Remember, we tend to underestimate what we can do in an average year.
 Set your goals high.
 Take some time to do this right, and you’ll thank yourself later.

-By using this exercise or creating your own, you might even have the best year of your life in 2009.
+By using this exercise or creating your own, you might even have the best year of your life.

 ###